invertedv/df/docs/package_files.md

 - column.go.
 Defines a type that satisfies the full Column interface.
 - df.go.
 Defines a type that satisfies the full DF interface.
 - functions.go.
 Defines functions used by the parser.
-- data/functions.txt.
+- functions.txt.
 This file provides a mapping for the parser.
 It maps the function name the parser knows to the Go function, including input/output types.
 - mem_test.go

 #### sql